 Whenever there is a blogger that you would like to get to know, make an effort to comment every time he or she publishes a new blog post.
 This is an especially effective approach with blogs that don’t get loads of comments on every post, as it is easier to stand out.
 If the blogger is getting 100+ comments on their posts it will be a little more difficult to get their attention, but commenting is still a good starting point to your networking efforts.

 If you have been commenting on a blog for a while and that blogger comes across you somewhere else (whether it be social media, a link to your blog, comments at another blog, etc.) you’ll be more likely to stand out for them.
 And if you reach out to them directly by an email or a message through social media they will be more likely to feel like they know you.

 When you’re commenting on blog posts be sure that you are adding some value and not just leaving comments like “great post” that don’t really add anything to the conversation.
-If you’re looking for some guidance please see the Beginner’s Guide to Writing Awesome Blog Comments by Catherine Holt.
+If you’re looking for some guidance please see this post by Kevin J. Duncan.